 At the end of his allotted WC time, the paychecks stopped.
 There was an issue between WC and my father's physicians and he could not return driving trucks.
 He was healthy enough to work but wasn't allowed to.
 It was fall and my parents had no regular income.
 Three things saved us that Christmas—my parents were breeders of AKC competition Basset Hounds, we had a robust garden on a 1/4-acre of land, and my father was a hunter who drew on his permit.
 Luckily for us, around the same time, we were able to harvest the garden, our female dog had a litter of puppies that sold for $500 per puppy, and my father shot a buck.
 He gave some of the buck meat to a friend of his for butchering the deer, and the rest is all the meat we ate that winter.
 So for me to be opposed to guns when they quite literally helped feed me during a bleak time before my father returned to work would be absurd.

 Looking at gun control in America is falling down a rabbit hole that even Alice wouldn't dare look at, let alone jump into.
 There are many reasons why emotions drive people's actions towards guns.
 Actions that run the gamut from their removal from our society as much as possible, to those who think that everyone in the US should have a firearm.
 Whichever side you are on, it's an incredibly complex issue.
-As of this writing, the March 22, 2021 shooting in Boulder, Colorado happened just over a week ago, and I want to see what each side will say and do.
-I'm not going to go into the shooting itself, the potential motivations, or what happened on that fateful day—there are plenty of articles that are easy to find.
-And the responses that it generated fell pretty much the way I anticipated they would.
+Something to keep in mind though; statistically speaking, since 2019, there has been an average of a mass shooting every day in America per the non-profit group Gun Violence Archive.
+When given all of this analysis, both parties and the responses generated always fall pretty much the way I anticipate they will.

 Conservative talk radio has been lambasting the Democrats about "making this political," and the DNC has been asking the GOP how many more people have to die.
 However, the thing they both agree on, to one degree or another, is that mental health issues need to be addressed.
 This isn't surprising given that per the American Journal of Public Health findings, reports suggest that the perpetrators of up to 60% of mass shootings in the United States since 1970 displayed symptoms including acute paranoia, delusions, and depression before committing their crimes.
 When looking at some of the most recent tragedies over the last decade, this pattern holds true.